 Key Concepts of Mindful Parenting

-Attention and Focus
+Attention & Focus

 Awareness

-Acceptance and Non-Judgement
+Acceptance & Non-Judgement

-In mindful parenting, parents learn to be present with and aware of all emotions and situations, accepting them as they are rather than judging them as “bad” and something to avoid, fix, or struggle against.1,4,5 This does not mean that parents accept all behavior.
-Instead, parents accept the emotion that is driving the behavior so they can help kids through the tough experience.
-Mindful parenting also means that parents accept their own range of emotions without judging themselves harshly for feeling frustrated, angry, or bored.
-Acceptance and non-judgement allow parents to be open to what happens in any given moment with their kids, and this openness helps prevent automatic reactions and impulsive words or actions.3
+In mindful parenting, parents learn to be present with all emotions and situations, accepting them as they are rather than judging them as “bad” and something to avoid, fix, or struggle against.1,4,5 This does not mean that parents accept all behavior.
+Instead, parents accept the emotion driving the behavior to help kids through the experience.

-Empathy and Compassion
+Empathy & Compassion

 Creative Problem Solving

-Appreciation and Gratitude
+Appreciation & Gratitude

-What’s the Goal of Mindful Parenting?
+What Is the Goal of Mindful Parenting?

-What Can Mindful Parenting Help With?
+How Can Mindful Parenting Help?

 Mindful parenting also helps kids grow and develop into healthy, well-functioning adults.
-When parents model skills such as staying focused on the present moment, awareness of feelings and thoughts, pausing before reacting impulsively to stressors, and expressing gratitude for what is right, kids emulate mindfulness as a perspective and way of life.10
+When parents model skills such as staying focused on the present moment, awareness of feelings and thoughts, pausing before reacting impulsively to stressors, and expressing gratitude for what is right, kids emulate mindfulness as a perspective and way of life.8

 Mindful Parenting Examples